 NOVA Chemicals produces approximately 8 billion pounds of ethylene each year at production facilities across Canada and the United States.
 Ethylene is a hydrocarbon gas that is used as a building block to produce polyethylene, ethylene oxide, PVC, styrene, and various other chemical applications.

-Debutanized Aromatics Concentrate
+Debutanized Aromatic Concentrate (DAC)

 View More Co-Products